dictybase-archive/Archive-Frontpage/README.md

 Remaining issues about the Frontpage design:

+* Include a section in the frontpage about the Dicty Stock Center!!.
+Something like... "___What's hot on DSC___" or "___new materials available___" or things like that!

-* Head Logo: keep original design, but adapted to the new technology (to avoid problems)
+* Head Logo: keep original design, but adapted to the new technology (to avoid problems): a minimalist version already proposed.

-## Gene
+## Generator

 * Develop our own [generator](http://yeoman.io/generators.html)
 	* ``generator-generator`` installed (and follow tutorial)